cyberbotics/webots-doc/reference/camera.md

 value produces depth fighting between overlaid polygons, resulting in random polygon overlaps.
 More information on frustums in the corresponding subsection below.

-- The `maxRange` field is used only when the camera is a range-finder.
-In this case,  `maxRange` defines the distance between the camera and the far clipping plane.
-The far clipping plane is not set to infinity.
-This field defines the maximum range that a range-finder can achieve and so the maximum possible value of the range image (in meter).

 - The `antiAliasing` field switches on or off (the default) anti-aliasing effect on the camera images.
 Anti-aliasing is a technique that assigns pixel colors